michaelkleinbehance/XPSPL/docs/quickstart.rst

 Environment
 ===========

-XPSPL is designed to run applications from inside an event loop.
+XPSPL is designed to run applications from within a signal loop.

-It ships with the ``xpepl`` command for loading applications into its environments.
+It ships with the ``xpspl`` command for transparently loading into the environment.

 Developers writing an application that will be a long served process will typically want to run their applications using this command.